build-on-aws/content/posts/a-network-engineers-guide-to-generative-ai/index.md

 ---
 title: "A Network Engineers Guide to Generative AI"
-description: "Learn the fundamentals of generative ai and how it applies to network engineering."
+description: "Learn the fundamentals of generative AI and how it applies to network engineering."
 tags:
   - networking
   - generative-ai